ottomatica/docable-notebooks/examples/docker-engine.md

 ### Managing docker-machine

 If restarting the Windows, you may need to run `docker-machine start` after reboot, to ensure virtual machine is running.

+## Current Tutorial Issues:

+* Streaming output would be good.
+Install commands are problematic and time out.
+* Multiline commands are not working well---only first line gets executed.
+I had to change SETX command block to be oneliner
+* The SETX command isn't ideal either since it has hard-coded path.
+This should be updated to be dynamic.
+* Finally, reloading server and it's process to handle any change to env... tricky.
+The `echo %DOCKER_HOST%` command will not have the right environment variable, unless the docable notebook server and the shell it's running in, is restarted.